 So who’s in charge, anyway?

-The federal Environmental Protection Agency has developed regulations that pertain to any above ground storage tank that holds 660 gallons or more, or multiple tanks totaling at least 1320 gallons.
-These rules are known as the Spill, Prevention, Control and Countermeasure standards, and they cover everything to tank design and construction materials and methods to installation.
+The federal Environmental Protection Agency has developed regulations that pertain to any above ground storage tank that holds 660 gallons or more, or multiple tanks totaling at least 1,320 gallons.
+These rules are known as the Spill, Prevention, Control and Countermeasure standards, and they cover everything from tank design and construction materials and methods to installation.

 Note that some municipalities prohibit using ASTs for certain purposes, although that’s less and less common these days.